Is Preschool Too Early to Diagnose ADHD?

 The bottom line: This is simply not true.
 In extreme cases like these, an ADHD diagnosis in preschool is entirely appropriate — and often critical.

-New ADHD Diagnosis and Treatment Guidelines
+New AAP Guidelines on ADHD Diagnosis and Treatment in Children

-Today, children like John and Brandon are being diagnosed and helped earlier in life, thanks to new guidelines from the American Academy of Pediatrics (AAP).
+Today, children like John and Brandon are being diagnosed and helped earlier in life, thanks to revised guidelines from the American Academy of Pediatrics (AAP).
 The AAP now recommends evaluating and treating children for ADHD beginning at age 4.
 Earlier guidelines, released way back in 2001, covered children ages 6 through 12.
-The new guidelines, which extend through age 18, also recommend behavioral interventions, especially for younger children.
+The new 2011 guidelines, which extend through age 18, also recommend behavioral interventions, especially for younger children.

 “The AAP committee reviewed the research on ADHD done over the last 10 years, and concluded that there are benefits to diagnosing and treating ADHD in children younger than age 6,” says Michael Reiff, M.D., professor of pediatrics at the University of Minnesota, who served on the committee that developed the new guidelines.